hydang99/hydang99.github.io/_pages/about.md

 ---
 permalink: /
-title: "academicpages is a ready-to-fork GitHub Pages template for academic personal websites"
+title: "About me"
 excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
+My name is Hy (Gia) Dang (Full name in Vietnamese: Đặng Gia Hy), and I am an undergraduate with double degrees in Computer Science and Mathematics at Texas Christian University.
+My research interests involve artificial intelligence, machine learning, optimization algorithms, PDE, applied mathematics in health.
+I was born in Da Nang city, Vietnam (a beautiful place!)
+With a double degree in Computer Science and Mathematics, I feel that there is a right combination between these two fields when they can support each other.
+I value innovation and working with other people where I can learn and expand my knowledge.
+I have experience in working on research projects, and that helps me enhance not only my knowledge but also the way when solving a problem.
+Thomas A. Edison:

+"I have not failed.
+I've just found 10,000 ways that won't work."

-This is the front page of a website that is powered by the [academicpages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.
-[GitHub pages](https://pages.github.com) is a free service in which websites are built and hosted from code and data stored in a GitHub repository, automatically updating when a new commit is made to the respository.
-This template was forked from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/) created by Michael Rose, and then extended to support the kinds of content that academics have: publications, talks, teaching, a portfolio, blog posts, and a dynamically-generated CV.
-You can fork [this repository](https://github.com/academicpages/academicpages.github.io) right now, modify the configuration and markdown files, add your own PDFs and other content, and have your own site for free, with no ads!
-An older version of this template powers my own personal website at [stuartgeiger.com](http://stuartgeiger.com), which uses [this Github repository](https://github.com/staeiou/staeiou.github.io).
+<>This is the front page of a website that is powered by the [academicpages template](https://github.com/academicpages/academicpages.github.io) and <>hosted on GitHub pages.
+[GitHub pages](https://pages.github.com) is a free service in which websites are built and hosted from code and data stored <>in a GitHub repository, automatically updating when a new commit is made to the respository.
+This template was forked from the [Minimal Mistakes <>Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/) created by Michael Rose, and then extended to support the kinds of content that <>academics have: publications, talks, teaching, a portfolio, blog posts, and a dynamically-generated CV.
+You can fork [this repository]<>(https://github.com/academicpages/academicpages.github.io) right now, modify the configuration and markdown files, add your own PDFs and other <>content, and have your own site for free, with no ads!
+An older version of this template powers my own personal website at [stuartgeiger.com]<>(http://stuartgeiger.com), which uses [this Github repository](https://github.com/staeiou/staeiou.github.io).

 A data-driven personal website
 ======